Malcom Gregory Scott: Illness and recovery

 Scott with Stage IV AIDS in 1995.

 Scott became an adult in the early years of the AIDS epidemic, and he recalled being very sexually active.
-He discovered he was positive for HIV as he was being discharged f the Navy for homosexuality in 1987.
+He discovered he was positive for HIV as he was being discharged from the Navy for homosexuality in 1987.

 Scott declined slowly over the coming years.
 He had AIDS wasting syndrome, and by 1994, his weight had fallen from one hundred and seventy-five pounds to only one hundred and thirty pounds.
 Scott also had Kaposi's sarcoma, a viral tumor appearing as skin lesions that was then considered "the scarlet letter of AIDS".
 The lesions disfigured Scott's eyes, and he underwent difficult systemic therapy with interferon to prevent its spread.
 Scott later claimed he'd never felt sicker than when undergoing the treatment, likening it to having influenza.

 Scott survived on a regimen of sixty pills a day, including morphine.
 He could recite a litany of side effects caused by the prophylaxis treatments required to prevent a range of potentially fatal opportunistic infections.
 Scott admitted to smoking cannabis illegally to battle these side effects and to combat AIDS wasting syndrome.
 He remembers his mother beside his bed, rolling joints for him.
 In September, 1995, alongside lobbyists from the Marijuana Policy Project, Scott testified before the National Institute on Drug Abuse (NIDA) National Advisory Council on Drug Abuse, to urge the council to approve study drug for Dr. Donald Abram's research protocol into the effectiveness of medical cannabis in people with AIDS.

 Scott's doctor, Douglas Ward, remembered his condition during the winter of 1995.
 "He was a walking skeleton," Ward said.
 "I didn't expect him to live another couple months."
 Andrew Sullivan, remembering a chance encounter with Scott on the spring day in 1996 that Sullivan quit his job at The New Republic, observed that Scott had changed: "The anger was gone; a calm had replaced it."
 Scott himself recalled, "I knew I was dying."

 Scott survived until the spring of 1996 when protease inhibitors became available to him, after which he enjoyed a "miracle" recovery, regaining fifty pounds.
 Sullivan described the dramatic change he watched in Scott, now with "round blue eyes almost tiny in his wide, pudgy face, his frame larger than I remembered it: bulky, lumbering, heavy."
 Scott credited his use of medical cannabis among the reasons he survived long enough to receive the new anti-retrovirals that saved his life.

 After his recovery, Scott left Washington, D.C., in search of milder weather and relocated to Fort Lauderdale, Florida.